learnk8s/multi-cluster/README.md

 ./test.sh
 ```

-The script will print the command that you can use to launch the world map dashboard.
+The script will print the command you can use to launch the world map dashboard.

 ## Creating new certs